ChiChou/vscode-frida/README.md

 ### Shell

-For Android devices, **Open Shell** is simply a wrapper for `adb shell`. iOS requires libimobiledevice.
-This command will automatically launch `iproxy` at the background and then give you a shell.
+For Android devices, **Open Shell** is simply a wrapper for `adb shell`.
+For iOS it gives a SSH shell.

 There's also a shortcut for copying SSH public key to jailbroken iDevice.